 I hope your Easter was wonderful and left you feeling spiritually fulfilled and taking your belt out a notch because you enjoyed to much great food.

-3/4 package of Chicken in a Biskit crackers, crushed, or other crackers/Panko etc.
+- 3/4 package Chicken in a Biskit crackers, crushed, or other crackers/Panko etc.

 In a third baking dish, add crushed crackers plus 5 TBSP of flour/cornstarch mixture.
 Mix well.